Dell Precision: Latitude E Series based (2008–2014)

+↑ All M4###/M6### laptops graphics options use dedicated memory.; 1 2 Disabled with 10-bit RGBLED IPS panel; ↑ The Quadro 5000M has ECC VRAM which when enabled cuts available VRAM to 1792MiB.
+It is also very uncommon; 1 2 3 4 Nvidia uses DDR3 memory instead of GDDR5 memory which reduces performance in exchange for power savings;

 Latitude D Series based (2003–2007)

 These Precision models were released at roughly the same time as their D-series Latitude counterparts.
 They are compatible with the D-series docking stations, and there are various accessories that are interchangeable with other Dell models, such as the battery or CD drive, depending on the Precision model.
 Some of these models (especially those made around ~2005-2007) with Nvidia GPUs can suffer from GPU failure.